swaptacular/swpt_ca_scripts/README.md

 that they can prove their identity before your servers.

-Before you can sign a peer certificate, first you will need to obtain the latest info-bundle file for the Swaptacular node that is about to become your peer.
-You can obtain this file directly from the owner of the Swaptacular node, or indirectly through a third party.
+Before you can sign a peer certificate, first you will need to obtain the latest *info-bundle* file for the Swaptacular node that is about to become your peer.
+You can obtain this file directly from the owner of the node, or indirectly through a third party.
 Obtaining the info-bundle file through a third party is perfectly secure, because every file in the info-bundle is digitally signed.

 Once you have obtained the correct info-bundle file, run the `sign-peercert` command, specifying the path to the file: